Mikaela/Limnoria/Relaybot.html.md

     cannot use it's primary nickname or networks cannot connect to it's identd.

+## HexChat

+From the "Window" menu you can find "Ignore list".
+Click "Add" and add one of the hostmasks mentioned above (the lower is recommended).

+Uncheck the other checkboxes than "Notice" and you can close the window and you won't see spamming.

 ## Linkinus

 According to another person, there is a GUI where you can easily ignore